imfug/delivery-schema/documentation/specification.md

 ##### ImageFrameWidthList

 The ImageFrameWidthList contains one or more ImageFrameWidth elements that define the possible values for the image width.
+The ImageFrameWidthList element is optional.

+If absent, then the Deliverable sets no constraints on the horizonal resolution of the essence referenced by the ImageVirtualTrack.
+In this case, the constraints defined by the Application identified by the ApplicationIdentification elements are applicable.

+If present, the Deliverable limits the horizontal resolution of the essence referenced by the ImageVirtualTrack to the values defined by the ImageFrameWidth elements.

 ##### ImageFrameWidth

-The ImageFrameWidth defines the intended display width.
+The ImageFrameWidth defines the intended display width, or horizontal resolution, in pixels.
+Please note that values that do not fall in the ranges defined by the Application identified by the ApplicationIdentification elements are not valid.

 ##### ImageFrameHeightList

 The ImageFrameHeightList contains one or more ImageFrameHeight elements that define the possible values for the image height.
+The ImageFrameHeightList element is optional.

+If absent, then the Deliverable sets no constraints on the vertical resolution of the essence referenced by the ImageVirtualTrack.
+In this case, the constraints defined by the Application identified by the ApplicationIdentification elements are applicable.

+If present, the Deliverable limits the vertical resolution of the essence referenced by the ImageVirtualTrack to the values defined by the ImageFrameHeight elements.

 ##### ImageFrameHeight

-The ImageFrameHeight defines the intended display height.
+The ImageFrameHeight defines the intended display height, or vertical resolution, in pixels.
+Please note that values that do not fall in the ranges defined by the Application identified by the ApplicationIdentification elements are not valid.

 ##### FrameRateList